Outline and Dates

 Cost of 18 class series:

-Graduates of the Circle of Life: the first three classes of the series are the same as the first three in the Circle of Life.
-Therefore, you get $250 off (can be cumulated with the early bird discount)
+Graduates or currently enrolled in the Circle of Life, Jin Gui Yao Lue or Tang Ye Jing Fa courses: the first three classes of the series are the same as the first three in the Circle of Life.
+Therefore, you get $200 off (can be cumulated with the discount codes)

 SYLLABUS: